pgmoneta/pgmoneta/doc/CONFIGURATION.md

 | backup_slot | | String | No | The replication slot for the backup |
 | wal_slot | | String | No | The replication slot for WAL |

+The `user` specified must have the `REPLICATION` option in order to stream the Write-Ahead Log (WAL), and must have access to the `postgres` database in order to get the necessary configuration parameters.

+Note, that PostgreSQL 10+ is required, as well as having `wal_level` at `replica` or `logical` level.

 # pgmoneta_users configuration